jlamsens/opensysadmins/docs/howtos/factory-reset-cisco2960/index.md

     ```

 === "Step2"
     If necessary, change it back to the default.
-We will reload the switch at the end.
+We will reload/boot the switch at the end.

     ``` title='' hl_lines="9 16"
     --- From IOS ---